MatterMiners/tardis/docs/source/adapters/site.rst

               Cores: 2
               Memory: 4

-.. content-tabs:: left-col

-    Your favorite site is currently not supported?
-    Please, have a look at how to contribute.

 Satellite Site Adapter
 ---------------------

 .. content-tabs:: left-col

-    The :py:class:`~tardis.adapters.sites.satellite.SatelliteAdapter` integrates with a Satellite instance.
+    The :py:class:`~tardis.adapters.sites.satellite.SatelliteAdapter` integrates with a Red Hat Satellite instance.
     Drones run as local processes and claim a free remote host from the configured pool.
-Once a host is available, the adapter is able to boot and shut down the remote resource through the Satellite API.
+Once a remote host is claimed by a drone, the adapter is able to boot and shut down the resource through the Satellite API.

     When a resource is allocated for the first time, it is marked with a ``tardis_reservation_state`` parameter (values ``free``, ``booting``, ``active`` and ``terminating``) in Satellite. ``booting`` and ``terminating`` are used to